trancee/capacitor-bridgefy/README.md

 checkPermissions() => Promise<PermissionStatus>
 ```

-Check for the appropriate permissions to use Nearby.
+Check for the appropriate permissions to use Bridgefy.

 **Returns:** <code>Promise&lt;<a href="#permissionstatus">PermissionStatus</a>&gt;</code>